holochain/benchmarks/README.md

 ### Summary:
 This repo contains benchmarks for comparing the *price* of computation in Ethereum vs. Holochain.
 For each benchmark we have some functionality coded as an Ethereum smart contract and parallel functionality coded as an app that accomplishes the same task on Holochain, an alternative distributed computing framework.

-In the case of Ethereum, we can easily identify how much gas it takes to accomplish the tasks and then look to [Etherscan](#) for data about the average daily gas price for all the days in January, and to [Ethereum Gas Station](#) you would pay and how long it would take to run.
+In the case of Ethereum, we can easily identify how much gas it takes to accomplish the tasks and then look to [Etherscan](https://etherscan.io/chart/gasprice) for data about the average daily gas price for all the days in January, and to [Ethereum Gas Station](https://ethgasstation.info/) for how long it would take to run.

 In the case of a Holochain app, we use our scenario testing framework to run many simultaneous nodes emulating the interactions of a decentralized network of peers running it (since there's not a real network of people running benchmarks).
 We can measure how much work each node has to do as measured in milliseconds of CPU usage, bandwidth, storage as well as the gossip activity between nodes for synchronization.

 ### Context:
-Once Holo launches and nodes are providing hosting services, they will set their own prices so the market will determine how much hosting power the Holo currency buys.
+Once Holo launches and nodes are providing hosting services, they set their own prices, so the market will determine how much hosting power the Holo currency buys.
 However, in advance of that time, we need to set a starting point for the pre-sale of the currency.

 We see the market for hosting resilient applications as a spectrum spread across a few dimensions.

- - **Centralization:**
+**Centralization:**
-  - *Single server* hosting is completely centralized (and not very resilient).
+  - *Single server* hosting is completely centralized (and not particularly resilient).
   - *Cloud hosting* is less centralized and more resilient, in that the cloud provider may be spreading parts of your load across different servers and possibly different data centers, but is still typically centralized to a single live data source, and proprietary gossip and coordination inside their private network.
   - *Ethereum smart contracts* run on a network of approximately 26,000 mining nodes all updating the shared state of a global blockchain ledger.
   - *Holochain* apps are fully distributed / peer to peer and comprise an ecosystem of networks validating a sharded DHT.
+If you have 330 million users of an Twitter-like app, they each run a copy and the data is sharded across them all with a set redundancy factor.

+**Performance:**
+  - *Blockchain / Ethereum dApps* have thousands of nodes that need to maintain the same state, and perform the same processing.
+This is the **least efficient form of distributed computing** forcing every node to do the redundant work of all the other nodes, and limiting throughput to the slowest computer of the lot.
+Not only is there large communications overhead to pass all messages between all the nodes and have every node validate the work done in each block, but to compound this inefficiency, blockchains that use proof-of-work add massive additional computational overhead to randomize which node will be the authority to commit any block of state changes.
+  - *Single Sever / Cloud hosting*
+  - *CDN / Load Balanced / Replicated hosting*
+  - *Holo / Virtual Distributed Hosting*
+  - *Holochain / Fully Peered Hosting*

+**Price:**
+  - *Ethereum* is so ridiculously expensive that it should hardly be considered a computing platform any more.
+It's like having a car that is too expensive to ever drive. $83 dollars to sort a list of 200 items. $10,000 to store a whitelist of 10k addresses for your ICO - yup that's $1 per address.
+You should probably just stick to HODLing your ETH, because you can't afford spend it on computing.
+  - *Other Blockchains / Sidechains*
- - **Performance:**
+  - *Holo.host*
- - **Price:**
+  - *Cloud hosting*
+  - *That spare computer in your basement* may seem like a cheap option, but it will be slow an unreliable at best.
+  - *Holochain / fully P2P*

 ### Benchmarking Purpose:
 We have to set an initial price for the sale of Holo fuel for our ICO.
 Holo fuel will be used to buy hosting services from Holo hosts.
-Those hosters charge for the computing power they provide by billing for CPU, bandwidth, and storage they provide.
-In some senses, the price we charge for Holo fuel can be arbitrary because hosters can set their own prices (in Holo fuel) for the computing they provide, however, to jump start the network, Holo will also be providing hosting at a particular pre-declared price.
+Those hosts charge for the computing power they provide by billing for CPU, bandwidth, and storage they provide.
+In some senses, the price we charge for Holo fuel can be arbitrary because hosts can set their own prices (in Holo fuel) for the computing they provide, however, to jump start the network, Holo will also be providing hosting at a particular pre-declared price.
 We have to set a price that:
 1. which provides ample value so people will want to participate in the ICO
 2. we can guarantee to deliver at
-3. we believe hosters can undercut and thus provide an expanding ecosystem of hosting
+3. we believe hosts can undercut and thus provide an expanding ecosystem of hosting

 Because Ethereum provides distributed computing at a cost that people are actually paying now, it seems reasonable to believe that if we can undercut that price by a wide margin (10K) that's ample incentive for people to participate in the ICO.
 These benchmarks indicate to us that we can indeed deliver hosting at that 10K margin from Ethereum, and that others will be able to do better.